ApiLogicServer/Docs/docs/Logic-Tutorial.md

-This page describes an optional approach for using logic in a TDD-based Agile framework.

-&nbsp;

-## TL;DR: Collaboration drives Requirements, Tests, Logic Reports
+!!! pied-piper ":bulb: TL;DR - Collaboration drives Requirements, Tests, Logic Reports"

     Use API Logic Server with Behave: Working Software *Now* for Agile Collaboration, near instant iteration, and unified requirements capture / traceabilty / test suite development:

     1. Create your database, and your API Logic Project

     2. Use the created Admin App as **Working Software *Now***, to drive Business User **Collaboration** to **capture logic requirements** in Behave.

     3. Use these requirements to **drive rule declaration**, and **develop tests** that verify the scenarios work.
 Iterations are extremely rapid due to automatic logic **ordering and optimization**.

     4. Use the **Behave Logic Report** for **requirements traceability:** document the requirements, test results, including the *rules that fired for each test.*

+This page describes an optional approach for using logic in a TDD-based Agile framework.

 &nbsp;